wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 Each event packet has a flag field.
 This is a kind of package number with a value of 0 or1.
 The device in each packet inverts the flag relative to the previous one sent by it.
 Thus, there are no two adjacent packets from the same device with the same flag value.
 Flags from different devices are not connected in any way.

-When the master has correctly received the event packet, it must acknowledge the receipt of the events to the device.
-The master must remember the last flag value in the packet for each device.
-In the next event request cycle, in the request command `0x10` in the confirmation field, the master specifies the slave id of the device and the flag that was specified in the previous received event packet.
+When the client has correctly received the event packet, it must acknowledge the receipt of the events to the device.
+The client must remember the last flag value in the packet for each device.
+In the next event request cycle, in the request command `0x10` in the confirmation field, the client specifies the server id of the device and the flag that was specified in the previous received event packet.
 All devices receive this packet, even if they did not win the arbitration, and if they see their `slave_id` in the confirmation field in the packet, they forget the previously sent batch of events (with the corresponding confirmation flag).

 Possible errors during confirmation:

-- error when transmitting from a master with one device:
+- error when transmitting from a client with one device:

    - devices will not respond.
-The master will time out and send the request again with the same confirmation field.
+The client will time out and send the request again with the same confirmation field.

-- error when transmitting from a slave with one device:
+- error when transmitting from a server with one device:

-   - the master will accept the broken package.
-Requests again with the same confirmation field, the slave device will see that the confirmation flag does not correspond to the previously sent packet (which was lost), understand that the events were not delivered and will again send a packet with the same flag as in the lost packet with the same events.
+   - the client will accept the broken package.
+Requests again with the same confirmation field, the server device will see that the confirmation flag does not correspond to the previously sent packet (which was lost), understand that the events were not delivered and will again send a packet with the same flag as in the lost packet with the same events.
 Perhaps it will add new events to the package.

-- error when transmitting from a slave with several devices:
+- error when transmitting from a server with several devices:

-   - the master will accept the broken package.
-Requests again with the same acknowledgment field, the slave device will see that the acknowledgment flag does not match the previously sent packet and will try to send it again.
+   - the client will accept the broken package.
+Requests again with the same acknowledgment field, the server device will see that the acknowledgment flag does not match the previously sent packet and will try to send it again.
 It may lose arbitration, then this packet will be sent to one of the next requests.

-- reboot the master:
+- reboot the client:

-   - the master starts sending requests with an empty confirmation field.
+   - the client starts sending requests with an empty confirmation field.
 All devices will repeat packets if they have not been previously acknowledged.

-- reboot the slave:
+- reboot the server:

-   - the master, during the next event polling, will receive a reboot event from the slave and synchronize the flag with the packet.
+   - the client, during the next event polling, will receive a reboot event from the server and synchronize the flag with the packet.
 Even if the device responds to a request confirming its address, a packet with a reboot event will be sent with any flag option.

-- error when receiving confirmation from the slave:
+- error when receiving confirmation from the server:
-   - the slave will not reset the events for himself, but the master will be sure that the events have been reset.
-In the next polling cycle, the slave will send the same set of events as last time, and may add new ones.
-If the master remembers which package of events he last received from this slave, he can compare the new package with the old one and take into account only those events that are not in the old one, but are in the new one.
+   - the server will not reset the events for himself, but the client will be sure that the events have been reset.
+In the next polling cycle, the server will send the same set of events as last time, and may add new ones.
+If the client remembers which package of events he last received from this server, he can compare the new package with the old one and take into account only those events that are not in the old one, but are in the new one.
 If it doesn’t remember, it will publish the same set of events again (_potential duplication of events_).

 ## Event sources